Scapa Flow and the Churchill Barriers

 IN ADVERSE WEATHER CONDITIONS DO NOT CROSS CAUSEWAY

-Remember, that the North Sea is just out that opening to the right in this view.
+Remember, that the North Sea is just out through that opening to the right in this view.
 Adverse weather conditions here can get very adverse indeed, including waves that wash across the causeways.

 The blockships on the seaward side of Barrier #2 are resting upright on the bottom with their upper surfaces just barely awash.